 Now you can assess how well-performing your founder interviews are, and fine-tune your content strategy!

 Need to combine the contents of two or more cells into a third separate cell?
-The CONCATENATE function helps you do just that.
+The CONCATENATE google sheet function helps you do just that.

 Here’s the formula: =CONCATENATE (string1, string2, string3, …)